rust-lang/rfcs/text/0000-command-ergonomics.md

 ### `impl From<ProcessError> for io::Error`

-`ProcessError` must be convertible to `io::Error` so that we can use it in `ChildOutputStream`'s
+`ProcessError` must be convertible to `io::Error` so that we can use it in `ChildOutputReader`'s
 `Read` implementation.
 This may also be convenient elsewhere.